Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 The base color in "blue" dogs is black; the coat must have white hairs mingled throughout.
-The American Kennel Club accepts registration of blue Australian Cattle Dogs (registration code 037), blue speckled Australian Cattle Dogs (registration code 439) and blue mottled Australian Cattle Dogs (registration code 438).
+The American Kennel Club accepts registration of blue Australian Cattle Dogs (registration code 037), blue speckled Australian Cattle Dogs (registration code 439), and blue mottled Australian Cattle Dogs (registration code 438).

-Rich tan coloring typically appears on the forelegs midway up the legs, in the front areas of the dog's breast and throat and the inside of the back legs.
+Rich tan coloring typically appears on the forelegs midway up the legs, in the front areas of the dog's breast and throat, and on the inside of the back legs.
 As in the red heeler, a solid color is frowned upon.
 The coat color, therefore, must not appear as solid black.

 The Bentley Star

 The “Bentley Star” or "Bentley Mark" is a characteristic of the Australian Cattle Dog and consists of a group of white hairs on the dog's forehead.
 It can be present in both red and blue heelers.
-This group of white hairs may be just limited to a few hairs or may form a large spot.
+This group of white hairs might be just limited to a few hairs or may form a large spot.
 A lack of Bentley Star is not to be penalized.